ujjawalyt/BloggingApplication/README.md

 ### Features

 * Authentication Features:
-* User Login: Allows users to authenticate themselves by providing their username and password.
+  * User Login : Allows users to authenticate themselves by providing their username and password.
 The provided code snippet handles the   user login process and generates a JWT token upon successful authentication.

 * Admin Features:
   * Enables administrators to manage the overall system and its configuration.